TheDigitalNinja/million-song-library/README.md

 ### Environment

-Webpack is running with `webpack.EnvironmentPlugin`, this means that we can define custom build environments, for e.g. if you insert `process.env.NODE_ENV` into your code it will be replaced with build environment `development` or `production`
-- this way you can do custom actions which are only required for specified environment.
+Webpack is running with `webpack.EnvironmentPlugin`, this means that we can define custom build environments, for e.g. if you insert `process.env.NODE_ENV` into your code it will be replaced with build environment `development` or `production`, this way you can do custom actions which are only required for specified environment.